 At this time, only U.S. citizens and permanent residents are eligible for financial aid and installment payment plans.

 Deferred Action for Childhood Arrival students (DACA) students may be eligible for institutional financial aid and must apply for financial aid in order to be considered.
 DACA students must complete the CSS PROFILE but are not required to submit the Free Application for Federal Student Aid (FAFSA).
 At the time of admission, Carnegie Mellon may request DACA documentation to confirm your status in order to process financial aid accordingly but no DACA documentation is required when you submit an application.
-At this time, undocumented students without DACA status are not eligible to apply for financial aid and payment plans.
+At this time, undocumented students without DACA status are not eligible to apply for financial aid.

 Yes.
 Both fall and spring transfer applicants can apply for and receive financial aid.